danzuep/MailKitSimplified/README.md

     .SendAsync();
 ```

-Any configuration issues will throw an exception, but you can also opt to just log any exceptions and continue with a `false` output:
+Using the method above will pass exceptions up to the next layer, but if you just want to log exceptions then continue with a "false" output that can also be done using the "try" prefix:

 ```csharp
 bool isSent = await smtpSender.WriteEmail